 Another top pick for Bohol is the Philippine Tarsier Sanctuary in Corella.
 Here, you can see the beautiful, big-eyed tarsier monkeys up-close.
 For anyone who doesn’t know what a tarsier is, think of the cutest animal you’ve ever seen and then double the level of cuteness – the closest to a cute Japanese anime animal come to life.

 Keep an eye out for other cool creatures on a jungle cruise down the Loboc River and finish your trip with an underground swim in Hinagdanan Cave.
 There’s loads to do here.

 Grab your swimmers and head to the central Filipino island of Boracay.
 Once named ‘the second-best island destination in the world’, it boasts an incredibly generous 12 beaches.
 This means that no matter what you look for in a sandy bay, you’ll find it on Boracay.

-White Beach is the main hub and a good place for parasailing or diving.
-At night the 4km stretch of sand has beautiful sunsets, fire twirlers and beachside bonfires.
-The Philippine Mermaid Swimming Academy is located here.
-In a 90-minute lesson you can try on a tail, learn to navigate the waters and end with an insane beach photo shoot.
+White Beach is the main hub and a great spot for parasailing or diving.
+At night, stop anywhere on the 4km stretch of sand for beautiful sunsets, fire twirlers and beach-side bonfires.
+The Philippine Mermaid Swimming Academy is located here too.
+In a 90-minute lesson you can try on a tail, learn to navigate the waters and end with a unique beach photo shoot.
 Just like a modern day Ariel.

 For those wanting a quieter spot, there’s Diniwid Beach, but if you’re a water baby then it’s all about Bulabog in the east for the wind and kite surfing schools.